Orpius/SDK/docs/UserGuide/index.md

 * Trigger automation tasks such as sending notifications, generating reports, or updating shared files.

 Each custom tool is registered in the system with a unique name and made available to AI Agents under your control.
-This allows agents to call your organisation’s existing code, libraries, or services securely—without exposing them externally.
+This allows agents to call your organization's existing code, libraries, or services securely—without exposing them externally.

 ## Custom Tool Integration Steps